andrie/surveyor/README.md

-# surveyor
+# Morar

-This is a set of tools for analysing, reporting and plotting surveys in R
+This package contains functions to import and analyse data in Morar Consulting's data format